waw3/make/src/readme.txt

 == Changelog ==

+= 1.7.4 - June 7 2016 =
+* Changed: Make now only supports WordPress 4.4 and higher.
+* Bug fix: Current menu item font weight was not applied correctly.
+* Bug fix: Some style settings were not updated correctly in the Customizer preview pane.
+* New filter: `make_entry_thumbnail_size` modifies the image size used for post featured images.

 = 1.7.3 - May 23 2016 =
 * Bug fix: Display issue with the custom logo in Internet Explorer.
 * Changed: Wording changes in various parts of the UI.